Ciamuthama/Ciamuthama/README.md

 Here are some of my notable projects:

+1. [IdeaTrac](https://ideatrac.vercel.app/): A more advance React TypeScript Notes Web app.
-1. [AnonAnonJot ](https://anonjot.vercel.app/): A MERN stack Web Application for taking and sharing notes nd ideas anonymously.
+2. [AnonJot ](https://anonjot.vercel.app/): A MERN stack Web Application for taking and sharing notes nd ideas anonymously.
-2. [Twiga Foods](https://twiga-foods.vercel.app/): An e-commerce platform for purchasing fresh farm produce landing page.
+3. [Twiga Foods](https://twiga-foods.vercel.app/): An e-commerce platform for purchasing fresh farm produce landing page.
-3. [NTTI Redesign](https://ntti-redesign.vercel.app/): A website redesign for a tech training institute.
+4. [NTTI Redesign](https://ntti-redesign.vercel.app/): A website redesign for a tech training institute.
-4. [Bonsai Clone](https://bonsai-clone.vercel.app/): A replica of Bonsai's pricing page to learn UI components.
+5. [Bonsai Clone](https://bonsai-clone.vercel.app/): A replica of Bonsai's pricing page to learn UI components.

 Feel free to check out these projects to see my work in action!